Introducing Robbie Mullens - a 24 year old supermarket employee.

 "I'm Ryan Burton."
 He shook hands with Robbie.

-"Nice to meet you, Ryan.
+"Nice to meet you.
 I worked at Shaw's in Bristol for eight years."

 "I did five years at Shaw's.
-Three were in this building.
-After they closed this store I got transferred to the Berlin Turnpike store."
+Three were in this building and when they closed, I got transferred to the Berlin Turnpike store."

 "What made you leave Shaw's?"